 On 18 May 2017, IFRS 17 was issued by IASB to replace IFRS 4 “Insurance Contracts.”
 Insurers must commence application of IFRS 17 with effect from 1 January 2021.
 However, IASB proposed to defer the application to 1 January 2022 due to the numerous challenges facing those insurers in complying with the new standard.

-It is worth mentioning that this standard not only affects the profit, equity, insurance liabilities and financial reports of the insurers, but also their IT models and structures.
-This is attributed to the changes proposed in the standard regarding the uniform accounting treatment, measurement and disclosure requirements of the insurance contracts.
+It is worth mentioning that this standard not only affects the profit, equity, insurance liabilities, and financial reports of the insurers but also their IT models and structures.
+This is attributed to the changes proposed in the standard regarding the uniform accounting treatment, measurement, and disclosure requirements of insurance contracts.

 Scope of IFRS 17 Application

-The standard shall apply to companies who have:
+The standard shall apply to companies that have: